 |Market Size (AREA)||39 MILLION SQ.FT.
 (2025)|

-|Market Segments||IT Infrastructure (servers, storage, and network), Electrical Infrastructure (uninterruptible power supply (UPS) systems, generators/DRUPS systems, rack power distribution units (PDU), transfer switches & switchgears, and other), Mechanical Infrastructure (cooling systems, racks, and other mechanical infrastructure), Cooling Systems (CRAC & CRAH units, chiller units, cooling towers, dry coolers & condensers, economizers & evaporative coolers, and other cooling units), Cooling Techniques (air-based and liquid-based), Liquid Cooling Techniques (direct-to-chip, liquid immersion, and water-based), General Construction (building development, installation and commissioning services, building designs, physical security, data center infrastructure management (DCIM) & building management systems (BMS)), Tier Standards (Tier I and II, Tier III, and Tier IV)|
+|Market Segments||IT Infrastructure (servers, storage, and network), Electrical Infrastructure (UPS systems, generators, rack power distribution units (PDU), transfer switches & switchgears, and others), Mechanical Infrastructure (cooling systems, racks, and other mechanical infrastructure), Cooling Systems (CRAC & CRAH units, chiller units, cooling towers, dry coolers & condensers, and other cooling units), Cooling Techniques (air-based and liquid-based), Liquid Cooling Techniques (direct-to-chip, liquid immersion, and water-based), General Construction (building development, installation and commissioning services, building designs, physical security, data center infrastructure management (DCIM) & building management systems (BMS)), Tier Standards (Tier I and II, Tier III, and Tier IV)|

 The demand for colocation and managed service is growing in the global market due to technological advancements across industries.
 The market witnessed investment in over 300 colocation projects.
 This includes investments in new facilities as well as expansion projects.
 Many enterprises in developed countries are migrating to colocation data centers to operate hybrid infrastructure services.
 In the US region, colocation service providers are making substantial contributions to hyperscale data center projects.
 Several colocation service providers are investing more than $200 million in new construction and expansions in the data center colocation market worldwide.
 Colocation service providers are investing in major hyperscale projects in developing countries.
 China, Australia, Hong Kong, and India are expected to be the major destination for colocation investment in APAC during the forecast period.